 I‘ve hoped for this day for years!
 Everyone, today The Criterion Collection’s edition of Andrei Tarkovsky’s Stalker, one of my favorite films of all time, is hitting the shelves!
 Until last fall, when the film showed up as a Criterion film on the new streaming service FilmStruck, this release was just a dream that taunted, taunting made worse since it didn’t look like the home video rights holder had the ability or desire to present the film as it should be.
 I’ve had the old DVD for years, and it has never looked good.
 But here we are.
 We can shrug off those past years of disappointment and watch the film, beautifully restored.
 I know this is gushy and cliche, but, though I’ve seen the film several times, watching it on this new Blu-ray was like watching it for the first time.
 I’m going to toss screenshots here liberally, because I’m still amazed at how much better the film looks.

 The presentation of the film is, to me, vital for Stalker.
 The movie is slow-paced, quiet, the textures so rich and important to the viewer’s sense of the pervasive atmosphere — filth, beauty, danger — that a shoddy transfer can, I believe, make or break one’s estimation of the film.
-From its opening scenes of grime and dreariness to the beautiful wonders of the Zone, Stalker invites us to see the world around the characters, the better to understand what’s going on in their heads . . . their heads also being presented with scrutiny.
+From its opening scenes of grime and dreariness to the beautiful wonders of the Zone, Stalker invites us to see the world around the characters, the better to understand what’s going on in their heads . . . their heads also being explored with careful scrutiny by Tarkovsky’s camera.
 If a viewer cannot feel these textures, part of the film is lost.

 But what is this film?
 Without answering that question directly — I’m not sure I’ll ever be capable — I’ll try to orient newcomers to the world of Stalker.
 The film begins with a quote from a mythical Nobel Prize-winning scientist, telling us a little bit about a mysterious region that has formed in his country: